 - Human power is slow and expensive.

-Move more/larger...dirt, rock, etc.

-Tools to be used, need training and expertise on when to use what and where

-Machines are only as useful as the operator using them

-- More efficiency but more responsibility
+Move more/larger...dirt, rock, etc. Tools to be used, need training and expertise on when to use what and where Machines are only as useful as the operator using them - Machines are only as userul as the operator using More efficiency but more responsibility